Emotional and behavioral disorders: Internalizing and externalizing behavior

 A person with EBD with "internalizing" behavior may have poor self-esteem, have depression, experience loss of interest in social, academic, and other life activities, and may exhibit non-suicidal self-injury or substance abuse.
 Students with internalizing behavior may also have a diagnosis of separation anxiety or another anxiety disorder, post-traumatic stress disorder (PTSD), specific or social phobia, obsessive–compulsive disorder (OCD), panic disorder, and/or an eating disorder.
 Teachers are more likely to write referrals for students that are overly disruptive.
 Screening tools used to detect students with high levels of "internalizing" behavior are not sensitive and are rarely used in practice.
 Students with EBD with "externalizing" behavior may be aggressive, non-compliant, extroverted, or disruptive.

-Students with EBD that show externalizing behavior are often diagnosed with attention deficit hyperactivity disorder (ADHD), oppositional defiant disorder (ODD), conduct disorder, and/or bipolar disorder; however, this population can also include typically developing children that have learned to exhibit externalizing behavior for various reasons (e.g., escape from academic demands or access to attention).
+Students with EBD that show externalizing behavior are often diagnosed with attention deficit hyperactivity disorder (ADHD), oppositional defiant disorder (ODD), conduct disorder, autism spectrum disorder and/or bipolar disorder; however, this population can also include typically developing children that have learned to exhibit externalizing behavior for various reasons (e.g., escape from academic demands or access to attention).
 These students often have difficulty inhibiting emotional responses resulting from anger, frustration, and disappointment.
 Students who "externalize" exhibit behaviors such as insulting, provoking, threatening, bullying, cursing, and fighting, along with other forms of aggression.
 Male students with EBD exhibit externalizing behavior more often than their female counterparts.

 Children and adolescents with ADD or ADHD may display different types of externalizing behavior and should be either medicated or going through behavioral treatment for their diagnosis.
 Adolescents with severe ADHD would likely benefit most from both medication and behavioral treatment.
 Younger children should go through behavioral treatment before being treated with medication.
 Another recommended form of treatment for children and adolescents diagnosed with ADHD would be counseling from a mental health professional.
 Treatment options will improve performance of children and adolescents on emotion recognition tasks, specifically response time as there is no difficulty recognizing human emotions.
 The degree of required treatments vary depending on the degree of ADD or ADHD the individual has.

 Treatment for these types of behaviors should include the parents as it is evident that their parenting skills impact on how their child deals with their symptoms, especially when at a younger age.
 Parents going through a parenting skills training program were reported a decrease in internalizing and externalizing behavior in their children post-training program.
 The program included learning how to give positive attention, increase good behavior with small frequent rewards and specific praise as well as learning how to decrease attention when the child behaved poorly.